 Daily Presidential Tracking Poll

-The Rasmussen Reports daily Presidential Tracking Poll for Wednesday shows that 42% of Likely U.S. Voters approve of President Trump’s job performance.
-Fifty-six percent (56%) disapprove.
+The Rasmussen Reports daily Presidential Tracking Poll for Thursday shows that 48% of Likely U.S. Voters approve of President Trump’s job performance.
+Fifty percent (50%) disapprove.

-The latest figures include 27% who Strongly Approve of the way the president is performing and 45% who Strongly Disapprove.
-This gives him a Presidential Approval Index rating of -18. (see trends).
+The latest figures include 33% who Strongly Approve of the way Trump is performing and 43% who Strongly Disapprove.
+This gives him a Presidential Approval Index rating of -10. (see trends).